Best 9 Vendor Management Solutions For Business (2026)

 UpGuard Vendor Risk Logo

 UpGuard Vendor Risk combines outside-in security ratings with questionnaire-based assessments in a single platform.
-Ranked #1 for Third-Party and Supplier Risk Management on G2 for 15 consecutive quarters, the platform processes over 100 billion risk signals daily.
+The platform processes over 100 billion risk signals daily.
 It auto-discovers vendors and products running on your assets, which helps surface shadow IT.
 We think it’s a strong option for teams that want both continuous monitoring and structured assessment workflows together.

 Users highlight the platform’s adaptability, noting that it scales to different use cases and reduces time spent on manual assessment work.
 Support gets strong marks, especially for managing false positives and domain additions or removals.
 With that said, advanced automation requires custom build work rather than coming ready out of the box, and domain attribution is sometimes incorrect with limited visibility into the evidence behind associations.